vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Br.
 S. 14.
 4. Kalanjara or Kaliñjara--A (hill and

 fort in Bundelkhand) V 85.56, 87,21, vā 77.
 93, Vām.
 84 (temple of Nilakantha on it): Kalajara was the capital of the Chandellas; vide E.I. vol. I.p 217, E.I. vol. IVp 153.
 For Kālañjaramandala, vide E. I. vol. 19 p.
 18 (plate dated samvat 893).
 Ain.
 A. vol. II. p.
 159 speaks of it as 'a stone fortress situated on a heaven-reaching hill.
 It con tains many temples and an idol is there called Kala Bhairava, 18 cubits high, of which marvellous tales are related.
 Springs rise within the fort and there are many tanks.'
 Vide I. G. I. vol. VI p.
 349; B (as an ayatana ) Devala q. by T. K. p.
 250; C (under VS) K II.
-36. 11-38 (story of rājarşi Sveta who const antly muttered Satarudriya), P. I. 37.
+36. 11-38 (story of rājarṣi Sveta who const antly muttered Satarudriya), P. I. 37.
 15; D (shrine of Siva under Go.)
 B 146, 1 and 43 (also called Yayata); E said to be source of Narmada called Kalinjari and a Siva shrine) SK, Kālika-khanda q. by T. S. p.
 98; F (under Mathura) Var, 176.
 18 (printed as Kāliñjara); G R.VII,1256 (some hilly district in Kasmira is

 meant).
 Kālañjaravana-M 181.27 (Kaliñjara, a